1) What is the purchase procedure?

 Yes.
 The vessel may be available to tour prior

-to closing your purchase if you desire.
+to closing at your expense.
 The yacht is in Malaysia

 6) Is there financing available?